Revised October, 2021.

 Steps for processing canola oil and meal are available from the Canola Council of Canada.

-In 2017, 2 million acres of canola were harvested in the U. S. Yields for 2017 was 3.1 billion lbs total or 1,588 lbs/A. This level of U.S. production has risen fairly modestly, but consistently, since 2011.
+In 2021, 2.1 million acres of canola were harvested in the U. S. Yields for 2021 was 2.3 billion lbs total or 1,119 lbs/A. This level of U.S. production has fallen from yields in past years.

 Worldwide production of canola is usually grouped with rapeseed production.
 Canada produces 20 percent of the world’s canola/rapeseed and is by far the largest exporter, accounting for 74 percent of export trade.
 Canada produces GE, spring canola while winter canola predominates other geographic areas where canola is grown including the E.U. and China.